-He has since collected, refurbished and exhibited 280 cricket bats and has sold 185 stunning pieces of art on cricket bats, skateboards, baseball bats and outrigger paddles which range from painted, penciled, carved to amazing pieces that are sublime, beautiful to fanciful.
-He has worked with Prime Ministers, Archibald Finalists, sportsmen and women, musicians and people from all walks of life.
+He has since collected, refurbished and exhibited 371 cricket bats and has sold 266 stunning pieces of art on cricket bats, skateboards, baseball bats and outrigger paddles which range from painted, penciled, carved to amazing pieces that are sublime, beautiful to fanciful.
+He has worked with Prime Ministers, Archibald Finalists, sportsmen and women, musicians, schools and people from all walks of life.

-He has held four exhibitions at the International Cricket Hall of Fame in Bowral, St Kilda Victoria, Kiama NSW and Bulli NSW.
-He will soon host exhibitions in Warooka South Australia, Robertson NSW and the Bellarine Peninsula Victoria..
+He has held five exhibitions at the International Cricket Hall of Fame in Bowral, St Kilda Victoria, Kiama NSW, Bulli NSW and Perth in Western Australia.
+He will soon host exhibitions in Warooka South Australia, Rainbow Central Victoria, Robertson NSW and Geelong in Victoria.

 Willo has been featured on the ABC 7:30 Report on two occasions, Small Biz Secrets on SBS Australia, Channel 10 Win News and numerous ABC Radio interviews in the Illawarra, Sydney and Perth.
 He has been interviewed and featured in many local media outlets including Highlife Magazine and live reports at his showings on ABC Illawarra Radio with Nick Rheinberger.
 A two month long display at the International Cricket Hall of Fame in Bowral and the Bowral Bookstore witnessed people coming from all over Australia to see the bats first hand in their window display.

 Not only has Will rallied together a massive community throughout Australia, he has created more awareness about the ability in the disability, the need for communities to come together to integrate and support those living with differences and, he has combined our love of cricket and art into amazing exhibitions.

-Willo Cricket Bats are currently selling the bats direct from the International Cricket Hall of Fame in Bowral, The City of Perth Surf Life Saving Club Perth and soon at Ellis House in Bayswater Perth.
+Willo Cricket Bats are currently selling direct from the International Cricket Hall of Fame in Bowral, The City of Perth Surf Life Saving Club Perth and soon at Ellis House in Bayswater Perth.

 Will has engaged with the local mens shed in Bowral and schools to help with the sanding of the bats and he has refurbished an old red rattler train as a studio and gallery in Bowral.

-Willo Industries has partnered with numerous Disability Support Providers across Australia to become a place of skill development and mentoring for young people living with disabilities.
-Refurbishing, packaging and sourcing the bats will become options for employment as the demand grows for exhibitions around Australia.
+Willo Industries has partnered with numerous Disability Support Providers across Australia to become a place of skill development and mentoring for young people living with intellectual disabilities.
+Refurbishing, packaging and sourcing the bats have become options for employment as the demand grows for exhibitions around Australia.
 Willo Hubs are being created in partnership in WA, SA, NSW and Victoria.
+The

 Willo has played sport his whole life and loves to be with and around people.
 Will has Autism Spectrum Disorder, he has captained his school, surfs, plays tennis and competes in cricket, competed in mountain biking, plays an african drum, worked as a labourer, has performed in a concert, and now refurbishes cricket bats and is the backbone of a thriving new business.